arachnetech/homebridge-mqttthing/docs/Accessories.md

 }
 ```

+Coloured lights and lights with a setColorTemperature topic support adaptive lighting by default.
+This may change behaviour when setting colour temperature manually on a bulb without a setColorTemperature topic, as calculation of appropriate hue and saturation values must be done within Homebridge instead of by Homekit.
+Adaptive lighting support can be disabled by setting `adaptiveLighting` to `false`.

 When using config-ui-x, multiple lightbulb types are available.
 The generic 'lightbulb' allows all possible settings to be entered.
 Serveral sub-types ('lightbulb-OnOff', 'lightbulb-Dimmable' etc.) show the configuration settings relevant for specific light types only.
 This can greatly simplify the configuration process.

 ## Light Sensor